 The world's first iron bridge was erected over the River Severn here in Shropshire in 1779.
-This pioneering single-span cast-iron structure was a turning point in British design and engineering; after it was built, cast iron came to be widely used in bridges, aqueducts and buildings.
+This pioneering structure marked a turning point in English design and engineering; after it was built, cast iron came to be widely used in the construction of bridges, aqueducts and buildings.

 Plan a Great Day Out

 The Iron Bridge is the perfect place to begin a tour of Ironbridge Gorge.
 Now a peaceful valley, the gorge was once at the very heart of industry and engineering.
 Plan a visit to one of the museums and find out about the history of the area.
 There are also a number of other English Heritage sites nearby, including Buildwas Abbey, Wenlock Priory and Wroxeter Roman City.

 Just ten miles away from Iron Bridge there is Boscobel House and the Royal Oak.
 The future King Charles II sought shelter here from Oliver Cromwell's men after being defeated at Worcester in 1651.

 Dont Miss - Heritage Open Days 10 and 11 September 10 am -1pm

 English Heritage Volunteers will be on the Iron Bridge sharing their expert knowledge of the site and community with our visitors.